project-open-data/project-open-data.github.io/whitepapers/award-id-description.md

 * Award Description – A brief description of the purpose of the award.

-* Award Number – The unique identifier of the specific award being reported.
+* Award Identification (ID) Number – The unique identifier of the specific award being reported.
 (The PIID for procurement and the FAIN for financial assistance)

-* Modification / Amendment Number – The identifier of the action being reported that indicates a change to the initial award.
+* Award Modification / Amendment Number – The identifier of the action being reported that indicates a change to the initial award.
 For procurement, a modification / amendment number of zero (“0”) indicates the initial award.
 For financial assistance, initial awards are indicated by the Type of Action.

-* Parent Award Number – For procurement, if the award is a delivery order or task order under a parent contract, the identifier of the parent award.
+* Parent Award Identification (ID) Number – For procurement, if the award is a delivery order or task order under a parent contract, the identifier of the parent award.

 Long term implementation of the DATA Act is expected to require expenditures and/or outlays be tracked to individual awards.
 In order to accomplish this, financial systems will need to record the award identifiers.
 This consideration does not change the recommended definitions here.